SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: Introduction

 \section{Introduction}

 Knowledge graphs (KGs) capture complex relationships among diverse real-world entities, including commonly used ones such as people, locations, organizations, events, products, and concepts, as well as more specialized types such as genes, diseases, chemicals, publications, and technical terms.
 They are foundational to many applications, such as recommendation systems and question answering \cite{kg_recommendation_system, kg_qa}.
-For instance, in a movie KG, a recommendation system can suggest a new film to a user by identifying that they have liked other movies directed by the same person or starring a particular actor.

 Despite their usefulness, KGs are notoriously incomplete.
 To address this, the field of Knowledge Graph Completion (KGC) has explored several dominant paradigms.
 Embedding-based models~(e.g., \citep{transe, distmult, convE, complEx, rotatE}) learn vector representations of entities and relations to predict missing links.
 More recently, Graph Neural Networks (GNNs) based models \citep{red_gnn, NBFNet, a_star_net} have achieved state-of-the-art performance by capturing intricate topological patterns within the graph's structure.
 However, the strength of both these approaches is also their primary weakness: their reasoning is opaque.
-Because they operate on dense, sub-symbolic vectors, they function as ``black box" models, making it difficult to understand or trust their predictions in critical applications.
+They operate on dense, sub-symbolic vectors, they function as ``black box" models, making it difficult to understand or trust their predictions in critical applications.

 As an alternative, rule-based reasoning offers a transparent and explainable approach to KGC.
 These methods infer missing links by discovering and applying logical rules (e.g., $bornIn(X, Y) \land locatedIn(Y, Z) \rightarrow livesIn(X, Z)$), which are inherently human-readable.
 This interpretability is a significant advantage, providing not just a prediction, but also the logical path to reach it.
-While rule-based models offer inductive capabilities and can outperform many embedding-based methods, a common limitation is that they treat rules as universally static, assigning a fixed confidence score to each rule regardless of the context.
-This overlooks the fact that a rule's relevance can change dramatically depending on the specific query, and therefore, answers to a query should be \emph{context-dependent}.
+While rule-based models offer inductive capabilities and can outperform many embedding-based methods, a common limitation is that they \BLUE{learn one weight for each rule across the entire graph, despite the fact that weight learning takes into account the grounding context (e.g., \citep{neural-lp, drum}). } This overlooks the fact that a rule's relevance can change depending on the specific query \BLUE{instance (e.g., a rule may be 80\% confident for one query but only 50\% for another)}, and therefore, answers to a query should be \emph{context-dependent}.